jkarolczak/image-inpaining/README.md

 To performe inference using generator run:
 > `python infer.py --statedict path_to_statedict --images 10`
 Where `--path_to_statedict` stands for file to a pickled generators state dict and `--images` stands for number of images to use.
 Specifying number of images may be omitted.

-## Theory behind

-Used notation:
-- `netG` - neural network acting as a generator
-- `netGD` - neural network acting as a global discriminator evaluating whether the whole image seems to be real
-- `netLD` - neural network acting as a local discriminator evaluating whether the erased area seems to be real

-Computations are done in two phases:
-- stage 1 - the generator (`netG`) is fitted in a casual manner using a loss and an optimizer.
-This significantly reduce time and space complexity.
-Hence this step provide generator's initial weights in a reasonable time.
-- stage 2 - generator is fine-tuned using global (`netGD`) and local (`netLD`) discriminators.
-This stage follows GAN architecture.